R08K09/BNTA_BackEnd_Project/README.md

 ## Aspirational Extensions
-if we had more time we would try to implement the following functionality:
+If we had more time we would try to implement the following functionality:
 * Filtering the to-do lists by due date

 ## Quirks and/or bugs
+One quirk of our application is the 'Reminder' functionality; '@Scheduled' annotation takes in a time and <br/>
+when that time has come, the application will remind the user that a specific task needs to be done.

+## Coders
+- Hayan
+- Vincent
+- Rada
+- Maryan